A7F/mtg-telegram-assistant/README.md

 - read rss feeds from a custom list of websites

 ### Some examples...
 On the left: a basic card search.
-On the right, ruligs search for card named "austere command"
+On the right, rulings search for card named "austere command"

 ![pic2](https://image.ibb.co/nnUCSA/photo-2018-11-22-18-16-24.jpg) ![pic1](https://image.ibb.co/eMoHuq/photo-2018-11-22-18-16-34.jpg)